Do Quail Eggs Have Salmonella?

 Quail eggs might carry a higher risk of Salmonella compared to other eggs due to various factors, including farming and handling practices, the health of the birds, and their susceptibility to bacterial infections.
 However, scientific research on this topic is limited.

-ALSO READ: How to Build Quail Coop?
+ALSO READ: When to Candle Quail Eggs?

 Studies on Salmonella in Quail Eggs